 - only been registered with the College in the Temporary, Special Assignment, and/or Emergency Assignment classes.

 If a current member of the General or Extended Class applies for registration in the Non-Practising Class, then all of that member’s certificates of registration, including any specialty certificates, are automatically revoked once they enter the Non-Practising Class.

 It is not mandatory for College members to join the Non-Practising Class when they retire or leave the nursing profession.
 Members who are no longer practising nursing in Ontario can choose to either join the Non-Practising Class or resign from the College.

 Maintaining membership in the Non-Practising Class

-To maintain membership with the College, all members must fulfil certain obligations, such as self-reporting about suitability and fitness to practise nursing.
+To maintain membership with the College, all members must fulfil certain obligations, such as self-reporting about past and present conduct.
 There are some requirements, however, that are unique to members of the Non-Practising Class:

 Use of protected titles